kdiffin/swagtask/README.md

   - [x] fix the workflow
     - [x] make all queries work with roles and vaults
     - [x] change constraints of uniqueness to include vaults
-  - [ ] add redirect to tasks/vault filter on tag click
+  - [ ] add redirect to tasks/vault filter on tag id click
   - [ ] fix that one dumb down migration at 8
   - [x] [golang standards project layout](https://github.com/golang-standards/project-layout) conform to this structure [example](./code-structure.md)
   - [x] ALWAYS Update the updated_now fields so its actually true
+  - [ ] order everything by created_at
+  - [ ] add a vault middleware which gives the vault depending on if the route is the shared one or the default one, cuz rn its only default
+  - [ ] add decent error logging

 - [ ] add live editing via websockets between 2 users
 - [ ] add notification system via sse